GoCamp’s favorite winter road trips

 #4: Head to Joshua Tree National Park.

 While all the other national parks in the west are covered in snow, Joshua Tree National Park shines.
-Pick up a van in Los Angeles, like Nora, Winslow or Fun Chaser, and head to this magical land in the Mojave desert.
+Pick up a van in Los Angeles and head to this magical land in the Mojave desert.
 In January expect an average high of about 60 degrees Fahrenheit and an average low of about 37 degrees.
 That’s a lot warmer than most places in the US in the middle of winter, and 60 degrees in full sun sounds heavenly.
 Having no crowds to contend with sounds pretty lovely too.

 #5: Take the Arch Cape Polar Plunge.